Ronnie-H/SBK_web_frontend_hackathon/README.md

-This is a hackathon Web Challenge
+This is a Hackathon Web Challenge

 The main aim it to create a mortgage calculator app using ai tools for automation and a bit of HTML, CSS and javascript , a bit of json for code review